Baltic Sea Cooperation

 - The Council of the Baltic Sea States (CBSS) promotes stability and welfare in the Baltic Sea region.
-Finland holds the presidency of the Council from 1 July 2013 to 30 June 2014.
+Finland held the presidency of the Council from 1 July 2013 to 30 June 2014.

 - The aim of the Northern Dimension is to support stability, welfare and sustainable development in the Baltic Sea region through practical cooperation.
 It is also a key instrument in the implementation of the EU Strategy for the Baltic Sea Region.